ritesh142857/ritesh142857.github.io/tutsets/nfssetup.md

 sudo service nfs-kernel-server start

-The shared folder is now visible to the Raspberry Pi.
+The shared folder is now visible to the Client:PC2.

 On the Client Side:

 Make sure that the package nfs-common is installed.

 Now create a directory for mounting the shared folder.
-The directory that is used here is /mnt/nfs/home/userr/NetBeansProjects/CppApplication_1
+The directory that is used here is /mnt/nfs/home/userr/exampleFolder

 To create the directory,

-sudo mkdir /mnt/nfs/home/userr/NetBeansProjects/CppApplication_1
+sudo mkdir /mnt/nfs/home/userr/exampleFolder

 To mount,

-sudo mount (HostIP):/home/userr/NetBeansProjects/CppApplication_1 /mnt/nfs/home/userr/NetBeansProjects/CppApplication_1
+sudo mount (HostIP):/home/userr/exampleFolder /mnt/nfs/home/userr/exampleFolder

-The folder is now shared between the PC and the Rpi.
+The folder is now shared between Server:PC1 and the Client:PC2